FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2025-10-10-custom-domain.md

 7. Enter the subdomain you want to use (for example: "play" will redirect "play.example.com"). leave this empty if you don't want any subdomain.

-8. Enter the primary and secondary nameservers.
+8. Enter the primary and secondary nameservers provided in the Falix client panel.

 9. leave the TTL at automatic.